The Curious Case Of Benjamin Button…

 …at Southwark Playhouse: Sound Design By Autograph

-Compton’s vision for the show is centered on creating a naturalistic setting for the company, complete with fishing nets, seaweed and a stage set that captures the feel of a Cornish fishing village.
-The story is told by twelve actor / musicians in the guise of local people, sung in complex close harmonies and all while playing numerous instruments.
+Compton’s vision for the show is centered on creating a naturalistic setting for the company, complete with fishing nets, seaweed, and a stage set that captures the feel of a Cornish fishing village.
+The story is told by twelve actors/musicians in the guise of local people, sung in complex close harmonies, all while playing numerous instruments.

 Whilst only a relatively compact space, the production requires sound reinforcement and a very specific approach to the project was needed to ensure every word said and every note played could be heard throughout the venue.
 Autograph’s Luke Swaffield handled the sound design and he talks about his work in Southwark: